The Unmapped ADHD Experience That Still Lacks Language

 There’s a quiet problem in the ADHD world that almost no one wants to say out loud: we’re still trying to treat a nonlinear mind with linear tools.

 Medication-first frameworks.
 Productivity hacks.
 “Try harder.”
 “Focus better.”
 “Just build systems.”
-All of it assumes ADHD is a deficit — instead of what it often is: a completely different operating architecture.
+Much of it assumes ADHD is primarily a deficit of focus or discipline — instead of what it may often be: a different cognitive architecture altogether.

-That truth sits underneath decades of clinical language, and it surfaced again when I listened to Dr. Ned Hallowell — a man who has changed millions of lives.
-Yet even his framing mostly speaks to:
+That gap came back into focus when I listened to Dr. Ned Hallowell — a man who has changed millions of lives.
+Yet even his framing still seems to speak most comfortably to:

 Not wrong.